6 ways to optimise Black Friday for your business

-In the run up to Black Friday, it’s important to market yourself on all touch points, from your social media, email newsletters and websites.
-This might seem obvious, but it’s the most effective way to send customers your way, so don’t overlook it (See our recent post on how to up your social media game in 20 minutes here).
+In the run up to Black Friday, it’s important to market yourself on all touch points, such as your social media, email newsletters and websites.
+It’s the most effective way to send customers your way, so be sure to utilise this .
 You want people to know you’re participating and this is the quickest and most effective way to do so.
-Ensuring you use coherent graphics and promotional imagery throughout is important!
+Ensuring you use coherent graphics and promotional imagery throughout is important.
 It’ll enable your customers to have a clear visual of what you’re providing and it’ll be more memorable for them.
 Advertise clearly what you’re offering and what promotions you have on your website home page.

 STAND OUT AGAINST YOUR COMPETITORS

 So this is one time of the year in which you can drop your prices slightly more than usual, so why not slightly up your marketing game.
 From past Black Friday’s, we’ve seen brands opt for GIF’s and moving imagery to promote their discounts as apposed to still imagery- and it works really well.
 GIF’s are more captivating for customers as they’re different and will stand out in an inbox against all the others.
 All the important information is already there in plain sight, so creating a good but informative gif is a win win for both parties.

 There is no reason your Black Friday advertising strategy should stop at the end of the day.
 Extend your efforts to include a Cyber Monday campaign to get sales growing and reach an even wider audience.
 Add urgency to your promotions, suggest times running out or add a countdown as this will encourage customers to act more immediately .

 Ready for more PR?
 We’re here to give you the contacts, community, advice & support you need to get the coverage you deserve.
 You can find out more about our memberships here.